harishreddy1410/hstores/README.md

 # hstores
-Multi tenant web application with responsive design
+Multi tenant web application with responsive design used for sales at different locations